sbt/website/src/reference/00-Getting-Started/04-Running.md

 ```

 It will only be triggered for `sbt compile`, and it can also be
-supressed with `suppressSbtShellNotification := true`.
+suppressed with `suppressSbtShellNotification := true`.

 ### Continuous build and test